A woman holding different biohacking supplements

 Vitamin D levels can also be increased naturally.
 Try to get plenty of safe sun exposure, particularly on your face and inner arms.
 Make sure you are using some form of SPF protection.

 Foods that are naturally high in vitamin D can also boost levels.
-Make sure you are eating plenty of fatty fish, egg yolks, mushrooms, beef liver and cod liver oil.
+Make sure you are including foods rich in vitamin D in your diet, such as fatty fish, egg yolks, mushrooms, beef liver and cod liver oil.

 The benefits of NAD+ supplementation

-NAD+ supplementation offers important benefits for healthy ageing by supporting cellular energy production and promoting DNA repair.
+NAD+ supplementation has been cited as offering important benefits for healthy aging by supporting cellular energy production and promoting DNA repair.
 As we age, natural levels of NAD+ decline, which can lead to reduced energy, slower recovery and greater vulnerability to age-related conditions [3]

 The benefits of Omega-3 fatty acid supplementation